Welfare – We are all responsible for it!

 Brighton & Hove AC allows authorised people to photograph athletes within competition/medal presentation/squad training environments.

 These photographs are used for publicity & promotional purposes, especially for our website or and social media.
+We ask whether we have permission to use such photographs of you on your membership form.

 Should a photo appear on our website or Facebook page which you would like removed, please email email@example.com